getappmap/appmap-intellij-plugin/README.md

 Settings can be customized by adding a `site-config.json` file at `./intellij-appmap/site-config.json` inside the ZIP file.

 The file must be a valid JSON file.
-It allows configuring telemetry and auto-update of AppMap binaries.
+It allows configuring telemetry, auto-update of AppMap binaries, and the URLs of the CLI release manifests.
 By default, no custom telemetry is configured and auto-update is enabled.

 Default settings: